Here you learn ...

 Exceptions to the work ban for foreigners

-As always in law, there are exceptions and exceptions to the basic rule of the ban on foreigners being employed without a residence permit.
-The most common exceptions are the so-called "non-employment fictions", which deliberately exempt some activities from the work ban.
-In practice, the most relevant business trip for employees of a foreign company is when the business traveler can enter without a visa (e.g. US Americans, Canadians and British nationals) and stays in Germany for less than 90 days.
+As is always the case in law, there are exceptions to the basic rule prohibiting the employment of foreigners without a residence permit.
+The most common exceptions are the so-called “ non-employment fictions ”, which deliberately exempt some activities from the work ban.
+In practice, the most relevant case is a business trip for employees of a foreign company if the business traveler can enter the country without a visa (e.g. US Americans, Canadians and British nationals) and stays in Germany for less than 90 days.
 A business trip occurs when you hold meetings or negotiations in Germany for an employer based abroad, conclude contracts or monitor the implementation of a contract.
-This includes most foreigners who come to Germany only to represent their employer in negotiations and are received by German companies in this context.
-In this case, no work permit is necessary.
-However, it should be noted that such business trips involve a great risk.
-As soon as the limits of the business trip are exceeded, it automatically becomes an illegal activity.
+This includes most foreigners who come to Germany solely to represent their employer in negotiations and are received by German companies as part of this process.
+In this case, no work permit is required.
+However, it should be noted that such business trips involve a great deal of risk .
+As soon as the limits of a business trip are exceeded, it automatically becomes illegal.
 The boundaries are often fluid, especially when it comes to consulting services, so special caution is required here.
 If in doubt, a lawyer specializing in migration law should be consulted to assess whether the intended activities still constitute a business trip that does not require a permit, or whether a work permit is already required.

 Also very relevant in practice is the permit-free work for C-level employees (e.g. CEO and CFO) and managers or senior employees of a company.
-These groups of people do not need a residence permit to work in Germany if the employment is carried out for a period of up to 90 days within 180 days.
+These groups of people do not need a residence permit to work in Germany if the employment is carried out for a period of up to 90 days within 180 days .
 Whether it is a C-level position is determined not only by the employment contract, but also by the powers of representation under company law.
-If there are any doubts here, it is advisable to apply for a Schengen visa and disclose the extent of the power of representation to the embassy during the visa process.
-If the embassy then issues the Schengen visa, it can be assumed that no work permit is required (because Schengen visas are not usually issued with a work permit).
+If there are any doubts here, it is advisable to apply for a Schengen visa and disclose the extent of the powers of representation to the embassy during the visa process.
+If the embassy then issues the Schengen visa, it can be assumed that no work permit is required (because Schengen visas are generally not issued with a work permit).
 Any accusation of illegal employment can then be countered by the fact that the embassy also assumed that no work permit was required.
-This can exclude, for example, so-called intent and thus criminal liability.
+This can exclude the so-called intent and thus criminal liability.

 The bottom line is that a work permit is generally required if you want to work in Germany as a foreigner or employ a foreigner.
 This is certainly the case if the foreigner does not hold a C-position and it is not a short business trip.